Świecie: Early history

+Late modern period

 In 1772, during the First Partition of Poland, the town was annexed by the Kingdom of Prussia, and as Schwetz was integrated into the newly formed Province of West Prussia.
 In 1871, it also became part of Germany.
 The economic development was decisively improved by the connection to the railway network in 1888.
 In 1905, the town had a Protestant church, two Catholic churches and a synagogue.
 In 1910, Schwetz had a population of 8,042, of which 4,206 (52.3%) were German-speaking, 3,605 (44.8%) were Polish-speaking and 166 (2.1%) were bilingual in German and another language.

 After World War I and the restoration of independent Poland, Świecie was restored by Germany to Poland in 1920 according to the Treaty of Versailles and became part of the Pomeranian Voivodeship of the Second Polish Republic.
 In 1920, Stanisław Kostka, a distinguished Polish activist who was active in Grudziądz and Świecie under Prussian rule, became the mayor of the town.
-Stanisław Kostka built new flood embankments that protect Świecie from floods to this day, and under his administration the town developed economically and culturally.
+Kostka built new flood embankments that protect Świecie from floods to this day, and under his administration the town developed economically and culturally.